 I bet you never thought to pair your LEGO basic blocks with a cool kitchen science chemical reaction?
-I didn’t either until my son suggested we build a LEGO volcano one morning.
-This is the perfect STEM experiment for hands-on learning that will keep your kids busy anytime.
-We have tons of unique ways to use your LEGO for early childhood learning!
-This would even make a fascinating LEGO science project.
+I didn’t either until my son suggested we build a LEGO volcano one morning from basic bricks.
+This is the perfect STEM experiment for hands-on learning that will keep your kids busy anytime!
+No need to have a specific LEGO set.
+We have tons of unique LEGO activities for you to enjoy!

 Build your own LEGO volcano!
 I am not a master builder and my son is only 5.
 But we had a great time figuring out together how to make this LEGO volcano actually look like a volcano.
 We sorted through all our colors for black and brown bricks.
 We highlighted our volcano with red and orange bricks for lava.